anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 ```
 This assembly code is then translated into machine code, which is a binary representation of the instructions that the CPU can execute.
 The CPU executes these instructions in a sequence, and the program runs.

-While, interpreters translate and execute the program line by line.
+While interpreters translate and execute the program line by line.
 The interpreter:

 - reads the source code line by line,
 - translates it into machine code (or bytecode in HLLs),